-However, the JDO/DataNucleus annotations for specifying semantics such as optionality or maximum length are restricted to only apply to fields and to methods; they cannot be applied to action parameters.
+Since JDO/DataNucleus handles persistence, its annotations are required to specify semantics such as optionality or maximum length on properties.
+However, they cannot be applied to action parameters.
 It is therefore necessary to use Apache Isis' equivalent annotations for action parameters.